 top of page

-• What Is Colorado Puppy Rescue?
+• Who is Colorado Puppy Rescue?

 • Where do you get your puppies?

 Our puppies come from rural shelters & rescues in Colorado, New Mexico, Texas, Oklahoma, & Kansas.
 Northern Oklahoma Humane Society, Animal Services Center of The Mesilla Valley, Finney County Humane Society, and Walsenberg Animal Control are just a few of our rescue partners.
 Our partner rescues and shelters transfer puppies to CPR because shelters in rural areas often do not have the funding, the facilities, the personnel, or the population to adopt.
 Each of our partner rescues and shelters can explain their individual communities and challenges better than we can.
 This is a link to a letter from Cuba Animal Welfare.
 Our partners contact us when our support is needed and our driver picks up the puppies.
 Because we pick up our puppies from shelters and rescues, we do not usually see the puppies' parents.
-The truth is that the puppies transferred to Colorado Puppy Rescue were not bred for profit.
-They were a mistake and unwanted from the start.
 Our partner shelters and rescues often pick up young puppies dropped off on the side of the road, find them left in boxes in front of the shelter door or accept the puppies as relinquishment.
 Much of the time dog owners love their dog, they put money into keeping their dog healthy and trained, they just don’t want the puppies.
 Here is a link to a Facebook post from the Humane Society of Deaf Smith County for just such an instance.
 Our partner, Stray Hearts Animal Shelter in Taos, NM has a program called Last Litter.
 People with puppies can relinquish them to the shelter and then the shelter will spay the mama for free so that the dog and her owner will not have another litter of unwanted puppies.
 We have found homes for many puppies from the Last Litter program.
 Sometimes shelters choose to separate mom and pups because of issues the mom is going through.
 Mom’s milk may have gone bad or Mom might hurt her puppies like in Tyson’s case, and the shelter doesn’t want to chance sending her with her pups.
 The moms that come in with their puppies or give birth to pups while in our care stay in foster homes with their puppies until we have found homes for the pups, her milk dries up, and she is spayed.
 Then we start the process of finding her a home as well.
 Our moms stay in our care for several weeks after their pups find homes.
 We almost always have at least one adult dog in our foster system.
 Whatever the case might be, rest assured that this is a joint effort and everyone involved in the rescue process wants mom and puppies to have the best life possible.
 That’s why we all do this.

 • How can I foster puppies for you?